-TO: The Honorable Senator Dawn Hill The Honorable Representative Margaret R. Rotundo, Co-chairs Members of the Joint Standing Committee on Appropriations and Financial Affairs
+TO: The Honorable Senator James M. Hamper

+The Honorable Representative Drew Gattine

+Members of the Joint Standing Committee on Appropriations and Financial Affairs

-The Honorable Senator John L. Tuttle, Jr. The Honorable Representative Louis J. Luchini, Co-chairs Members of the Joint Standing Committee on Veterans and Legal Affairs
+The Honorable Senator Garrett P. Mason

+The Honorable Representative Louis J. Luchini, Co-chairs

+Members of the Joint Standing Committee on Veterans and Legal Affairs

-DATE: March 20, 2013
+DATE: February 28, 2017

-RE: LR 1046 The Governor's Biennial Budget
+RE: LD 390 The Governor's Biennial Budget

 My name is Ann Luther.
 I'm a resident of Trenton.
-I work as a volunteer for the League of Women Voters of Maine and chair its Advocacy Committee.
-I'm here today on behalf of the League and its members to urge full funding for a robust Clean Elections program.
+I am here today as a volunteer for the League of Women Voters of Maine, where I chair its Advocacy Committee.
+I'm here today on behalf of the League and its members to urge full funding for a robust Clean Elections program, including gubernatorial candidates.

 The League of Women Voters believes that methods of financing political campaigns should ensure the public's right to know; combat corruption and undue influence; enable candidates to compete equitably for public office; and allow maximum citizen access to the political process.
-The League believes that public financing of elections is the best approach for accomplishing these goals.
+The League believes that public financing of elections is the best approach for accomplishing these goals, and under current jurisprudence, one of the few tools that citizens have left for those purposes.

 The League of Women Voters has been a champion of campaign finance reform at the state and federal levels for more than three decades -- since 1974, in the aftermath of Watergate.
 The League is proud to be a founding member of the broad-based, nonpartisan coalition that drafted the Maine Clean Election Act and collected 65,000 signatures in 1995 to put the citizens' initiative before the voters.
+We were there again in 2014 and 2015 when League members were among the hundreds of volunteers once again taking matters into their own hands to protect the Maine Clean Election Act.
+We circulated petitions to collect 81,000 signatures to put a ballot measure before the people in 2015 to strengthen the Maine Clean Election Act.
+That measure passed with a 10 point margin and included robust, competitive funding for both legislative and gubernatorial candidates.